qgis/QGIS-Documentation/docs/user_manual/processing/console.rst

     >>> from qgis import processing

-Now, there is basically just one (interesting) thing you can do with that from the console: execute an algorithm.
-That is done using the :meth:`run() <qgis.core.QgsProcessingAlgorithm.run>` method, which takes the name of the algorithm to execute as its first parameter, and then a variable number of additional parameters depending on the requirements of the algorithm.
-So the first thing you need to know is the name of the algorithm to execute.
+Now, there is basically just one (interesting) thing you can do with that from the console: ute an algorithm.
+That is done using the :func:`run() <qgis.processing.run>` method, which takes the id of the algorithm to ute as its first parameter, and then a variable number of additional parameters depending on the requirements of the algorithm.
+So the first thing you need to know is the name of the algorithm to ute.
 That is not the name you see in the toolbox, but rather a unique command–line name.
 To find the right name for your algorithm, you can use the :class:`processingRegistry <qgis.core.QgsProcessingRegistry>`.
 Type the following line in your console: